honeynet/honeynet.org/content/blog/2012/04/03/google-summer-of-code-2012-student-applications-deadline-approaching/index.md

   - "gsoc"
 ---

-If you have been following our blog you'll know that the Honeynet Project was very happy to have been [accepted as a mentoring organization](/node/826) for [applying to the Honeynet Project](https://www.google-melange.com/gsoc/document/show/gsoc_program/google/gsoc2012/home>Google Summer of Code (GSoC) 2012</a>.<br><br>If you are a student interested in <a href=), the [student application deadline](https://www.google-melange.com/gsoc/events/google/gsoc2012) is 19:00 UTC on Friday April 6th.
-So with 3 days to go, you need to be planning on submitting your project application vi the Melange system soon.
+If you have been following our blog you'll know that the Honeynet Project was very happy to have been [accepted as a mentoring organization](/node/826) for [Google Summer of Code (GSoC) 2012](https://www.google-melange.com/gsoc/document/show/gsoc_program/google/gsoc2012/home).

+If you are a student interested in applying to the Honeynet Project, the [student application deadline](https://www.google-melange.com/gsoc/events/google/gsoc2012) is 19:00 UTC on Friday April 6th.
+So with 3 days to go, you need to be planning on submitting your project application via the Melange system soon.
 To avoid disappointment, please don't leave your application until the last minute - you can edit as often as you want before the deadline.

 For anyone still considering applying, to recap, you can find more about Google Summer of Code 2012 here: